MasterOfRespawn/windows_exe_info/readme.md

 # windows exe info

-A [`Cargo` build script](http://doc.crates.io/build-script.html) library to handle inclusion of Windows icons and version information without the use of external `.rc` files.
+A [`Cargo` build script](http://doc.crates.io/build-script.html) library to handle inclusion of Windows icons, version information and application manifests without the use of external `.rc` files.

 Inspired by and using [embed_resource](https://docs.rs/embed-resource).
 Use embed_resource when the `windres` command is not on PATH.